jpt13653903/Gerber2PDF/ReadMe.md

 ## Changes:

+#### 2020-11-11

+- Bugfix: Gerbers that issue a move command before selecting a tool now renders without problems.

 #### 2020-05-09

 - Empty coordinates, although not conforming to the Gerber file format specification, now returns a warning instead of an error.